+Conclusion:

+There are totally 15 companies providing feedback for this question, and the counting result is shown as below:

+Alt 1: 6

+Alt 2: 5

+Alt 4: 3

+Alt 5: 1

+The result of feedback is still quite divergent, six companies prefer alternative to enhance current frequency prioritization rule, with the consideration of the traffic priority comparison on different RAT.
+However, other companies think that some exceptional UE behaviour should be avoided, e.g. UE should be avoided to select a frequency which cannot provide any NR or LTE V2X configuration.
+Since there is no clear majority view, this issue should be still further studied and the corresponding editor’s note will be still kept in the current running CR.

 In coverage/ out of coverage state description

 In Rel-14/Rel-15 LTE V2X, UE can be categorized into mode 3 and mode 4 UE.
 Mode 4 UE can work under both in coverage and out of coverage scenarios.
 In details, when mode 4 UE is in coverage, it can acquire V2X configuration from SIB; when mode 4 UE is out of coverage, it can use pre-configuration to perform V2X communication, where such UE behaviour is described in TS 36.331.
 However, the condition of UE’s in coverage and out of coverage should be defined correspondingly.
 Therefore, in TS 36.304, there is a relevant section to help UE determine when it is in coverage or out of coverage.